ngkenkwokyin/secretProject-QOS/README.md

 # secretProject-QOS
-A restaurant Quality Management System (QMS) is an organized framework of policies and procedures designed to guarantee food safety, consistent service, and customer satisfaction.
-It enables restaurants to meet regulatory standards, exceed guest expectations, and drive continuous operational improvement.
+A Restaurant Queue Order System (QOS) is a hardware and software framework designed to manage, streamline, and track customer orders from the moment they are placed until they are fulfilled.
+It bridges between the patrons and the restaurant staff while the patrons wait for their turn to get a table.
+Improved features include:
++ 2 games
++ points system
++ soup of the day
++ discounts and rewards